dantan123/CS50/degrees/README.md

 # Degrees:

-The key objective of this assignment is to use breadth first search and depth first search to traverse through data sets
+The key objective of this project is to use breadth first search and depth first search to traverse through data sets